 Students applying to the M.S.
 Degree program in Neuroscience are expected to have a bachelor's degree in biology, biochemistry, computer science, mathematics, psychology, neuroscience, or a related field, and to have taken introductory courses in a neuroscience-related field such as biology, biochemistry, computer science, mathematics and/or psychology.
 For example, a student with a bachelor's degree in biology is expected to have also completed courses in calculus and statistics prior to submitting an application.
 A strong applicant who is missing background coursework as needed for course requirements may be admitted, with the expectation that he or she will take and pass one or more undergraduate courses in this area of deficiency either during the summer prior to admission or within the first semester after admission.
 These remedial courses will not count towards meeting the M.S. degree requirements.
 The determination of what course or courses will satisfy this provision will be made by the Neuroscience Faculty Steering Committee, which consists of faculty members from the participating departments at WPI.
-Students who are not WPI undergraduates or graduates will be required to submit GRE/TOEFL scores.
+The GRE is recommended of all applicants.
+The GRE is waived for any applicant applying with a bachelor's degree from an accredited four-year institution in the United States or Canada.

-B.S./M.S. in Neuroscience Program Description
+B.S./M.S. in Neuroscience Degree Type B.S./M.S.

+Program Description